 Pump Operators who work in Indiana, California, or Alaska, make the highest salaries.

 Below is a list of the median annual salaries for Pump Operators in different U.S. states.

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Pump Operators:

 - Supervisory control and data acquisition SCADA software

 - Computerized maintenance management system CMMS

-How do I Become a Pump Operator?
+How to Become a Pump Operator

 What work experience do I need to become a Pump Operator?

-Pump Operators Sector
+Where Pump Operators Are Employed